dgbao03/Warehouse_Management_Server_NestJS_v2/README.md

 - **Flexible RBAC (Role-Based Access Control)**
   Roles and permissions are fully customizable per tenant, allowing fine-grained access to each feature based on business requirements.
+  A user can be assigned multiple roles, and custom roles can be created to fit specific organizational needs.

 - **Multi-Tenant Architecture**
   Each store operates in a logically isolated context, ensuring data privacy.
 Tenant resolution is handled contextually, and database queries are scoped accordingly.